Saul: Rejection

 Having forewarned the Kenites who were living among the Amalekites to leave, Saul goes to war and defeats the Amalekites.
 Saul kills all the men, women, children and poor quality livestock, but leaves alive the king, Agag, and best livestock.
-When Samuel learns that Saul has not obeyed his instructions in full and tries to justify it by using the livestock to perform animal sacrifices in a self-righteous manner, he informs Saul that God has rejected him as king.
+When Samuel learns that Saul has disobeyed and plundered the livestock for self-gain, he informs Saul that God has rejected him as king.
 As Samuel turns to go, Saul seizes hold of his garments and tears off a piece; Samuel prophesies that the kingdom will likewise be torn from Saul.
 Samuel then kills Agag himself.
 Samuel and Saul each return home and never meet again after these events.

 Saul and David

 After Samuel tells Saul that God has rejected him as king, David, a son of Jesse, from the tribe of Judah, enters the story: from this point on Saul's story is largely the account of his increasingly troubled relationship with David.